rancher/fleet/dev/README.md

 The resulting deployments use a loadbalancer service, which means the host must be able to reach the loadbalancer IP.
 Therefore the infra setup doesn't work with the `public_hostname` config variable.
-This is not a problem, unless k3d is running in a VM and not on directly on the host.
+This is not a problem, unless k3d is running in a VM and not directly on the host.

 It is possible to override the loadbalancer IP by setting the `external_ip` environment variable.